 Disney’s Winter Summerland Miniature Gold Course also features Santa’s “Winterbago,” a converted trailer home to the starter booth, gift shop and snack stand.

 We had a great time mini-golfing and getting to know Jess & Chris in real life.
-We chose to play the winter course because we hoped the fake snow drifts would help us feel cooler…it was 96 degrees with a heat index of 106!
+After obtaining our private country club membership, we chose to play the winter course because we hoped the fake snow drifts would help us feel cooler…it was 96 degrees with a heat index of 106!
 We were dripping with sweat the entire game, it was crazy!
 Chris and Jordan will tell you that the Toboggan hole is evil!
 (I think they both scored 6 on that hole).
 You never know what…or who is going to pop up on each hole.
 The course was challenging enough for the 5 of us to play.
 I have misplaced the score card but I do know that Ron, my husband, won, Chris came in second, I was third, Jess was fourth and Jordan was last.

 If you have some free time while you are visiting Walt Disney World, try a round of golf a Winter-Summerland.
 I’m sure you’ll have a s much fun as we did.